Our Staff & Board

 Fun fact: I helped start the Black Joy Parade, an annual community event in Oakland, CA.

-Maria Jimenez-Zepeda, Co-Chair
+Maria Jimenez-Zepeda, Board Member

 She/Her | Languages: English, Spanish